Project

 Actions #3

-Updated by Jing Tao almost 7 years ago
+Updated by Jing Tao over 7 years ago

 Rob confirmed that we have been use the AutoCloseInputStream a while ago.
 And Metacat has been use the d1_libclient_java 2.3.0 and d1_common_java 2.3.0 for a while.
 So the issue should be there for a long time.